reactexcel/fmclarity/ROADMAP.md

 P3
 --
+* New invites should send a message using new message system
 * Suppliers - remove from team: confirmation dialog required
 * Avatar for Leo squished as per attached screenshot
 * Change Security deposit header to security deposit/bank guarantee and insert a field to choose which it is.
 For SD only require the fields amount required, amount held, and held by. the other fields are for bank guarantee.
 This should be trackable too, ie reported on